Index style finger release hooked on d-loop.

 There is a lot to like about index finger releases, but, for many of us, using an index finger release can eventually lead to “target panic.”
 The trigger itself isn’t the issue, but, rather, our tendencies and how we use it become the issue.
 Any time you have a trigger involved in activating the release you are inducing the conscious desire to fire the arrow when the pin is over the dot.
 Most people have a very hard time both aiming with the front half and executing a command shot with the back half.
 Trying to do both can lead to target panic.
 Target panic can be explained as the learned connection between the eye, brain and our release hand—the eye sees the pin cross the target, the brain triggers the fire reflex and the finger punches the trigger.
 Over time, we begin to anticipate the shot and that causes anxiety and flinching.
 Then, to ease the anxiety, subconsciously, we begin to aim and freeze outside of the intended target.
 Whatever the case the symptoms are the same: freezing off target, inconsistent shooting and flinching.
 If you want to continue shooting an index finger release you may need to rethink how you have it set up and how you shoot it.

 Overall, index finger releases are easy to use, economical, and allow you to execute a shot quickly when you need to, but you may have to learn or relearn to shoot it a bit differently to get the most out of it.
-If you are dealing with target panic issues, check out the Tru-Fire Panic X release in the GOHUNT Gear Shop which is specifically designed to help with that issue.

 Let’s talk about the different index finger options.
-We carry several models of the Carter index finger releases: the Lucky, Quickie 1 Plus, and the Rx1.
-All three have hook style heads, which are great in a hunting situation because they are simple and quiet to “hook” to your D-loop.
-The Spot Hogg Wise Guy release is similar with a hook design head.
-Each of those offers something slightly different: trigger shape/angle, size of the head and trigger tension adjustability.
+We carry several models of the Carter index finger releases: Carter Quickie 1 Plus Release, and the Carter Rx1 Release.
+Both have hook-style heads, which are great in a hunting situation because they are simple and quiet to “hook” to your D-loop.

-I’ve often heard this type of release referred to a “thumb button.”
-Whether you want to call it a button or trigger, it’s the same thing.
-Essentially, it’s a handheld release that is activated by pulling the trigger with your thumb.
 Handheld thumb trigger releases seem to be growing in popularity with hunters, perhaps bleeding over from their prominence among target archers.
-There are some pros for handheld thumb releases.
-For one, I personally find that they are easier and more consistent to anchor with.
+There are several advantages to handheld thumb releases.
+For one, I find that they are easier and more consistent to anchor with.
 The hand position utilized with a handheld release allows me to split my jaw bone between my first and second finger/knuckle.
 It provides an easy, comfortable, and more consistent repeatable anchor point than an index finger release.
 If you feel like your anchor point floats and has some inconsistencies, a handheld release can help solidify your anchor point.
 Most handheld releases also have closed jaw clasps that are handy when you are sitting in a tree stand or ambush hunting.
-Simply close the release over your D-loop and it’s hooked up and ready to go anytime you grab it.
+Simply close the release over your D-loop, and it’s hooked up and ready to go anytime you grab it.
 Your draw hand is free to use an elk call or stick in your jacket pocket on a cold morning.

-I often overhear other bowhunters state that are switching to a thumb release so they can deal with their tendencies to punch the trigger on an index finger release.
+I often overhear other bowhunters state that they are switching to a thumb release so they can deal with their tendencies to punch the trigger on an index finger release.
 If you do it, switching releases can provide you the opportunity to relearn how to activate your release, but what I often see is that people pick up a handheld thumb release and start to punch the trigger on it, too.
-Target panic issues can continue or start just as easy with a handheld thumb trigger release as they do with an index finger release.
+Target panic issues can continue or start just as easily with a handheld thumb trigger release as they do with an index finger release.
 This can be one negative of a thumb release unless you do some research and learn how to shoot a thumb release with back tension and relaxation through the hand, wrist, and draw arm.
 Another negative with a handheld release is that you have to keep track of it since it’s not attached to you although most do have a hole that you can attach a wrist tether to.
 One other potential downside is that many thumb releases have an audible click when the clasp is closed; however, the click is typically not loud enough to disturb an animal within range.
 One final negative is that in comparison to index finger releases, handheld thumb releases are quite expensive.
-A good thumb release can cost you a couple hundred dollars.
+A good thumb release can cost you a couple of hundred dollars.

-Another type of release is the hinge release or what some may refer to it as a back tension release.
-It’s the type of release you may have tried to use and punched yourself in the mouth with as it went off halfway through your draw circle.
-It’s intimidating to a lot of us, but, in reality, it’s fairly basic and user-friendly with some tips and practice.
+It’s intimidating to a lot of us, but in reality, it’s fairly basic and user-friendly with some tips and practice.
 A hinge is basically a handheld release that does not have a trigger and is only activated by the slight backward rotation of the release.
 When the handle rotates, it causes a searing mechanism to slip and the hook opens and the bow fires.

 When you draw your bow with a hinge release, you draw with the weight on your index finger with very little tension on the rest of your fingers.
 You wrap your thumb around the thumb peg, utilizing the thumb peg as leverage to help you pull back.
 When you settle into your anchor point and begin your aiming process you will begin to pull through with your rhomboid back muscles, squeezing your draw arm shoulder blade back while relaxing your release hand, wrist and arm.
 As tension builds, the angle of the release changes, the sear slips, and the string fires.
 The major benefit of learning to shoot a hinge release is that it allows you to develop a subconscious surprise release.
 This might not sound like that much of a benefit, but, in essence, what you are doing is removing one variable from the equation and leaving only one thing to focus on...aiming!
 A hinge release can be a great tool for getting over target panic, but, once again, it will require commitment and learning to shoot one properly.
 Like the handheld thumb releases, a handheld hinge release also helps to establish a solid repeatable anchor point.

-I personally hunt with a hinge release and have for the past eight years.
-I had a bad case of panic and I almost quit archery all together.
-Fortunately, with the help of a friend, I learned to shoot a hinge and have rarely shot anything since.
-I will say that a hinge is not ideal in all hunting situations.
-For example, executing a very precisely timed shot is not as easy as it might be with a thumb or index finger release.
-Hinge releases are also handheld, which means that you have to keep track of it.
-It’s not as common to have a hole drilled in one to attach a wrist tether to and even on the ones that do I don’t find it comfortable to shoot with a wrist tether.
-So I carry it in my pack hip pocket and I absolutely have to keep track of it.
-Most hinges are a hook head design, which is great for quiet and quick hook-up to a D-loop, but I also can’t hang it from a D-loop like you can with many of the handheld thumb releases.
-So why shoot one for hunting?
 The best answer as to why I hunt with one is because I believe it helps me execute my best shot.
 Here’s an example: I was already at full draw on a 330” class bull in Wyoming when I used a cow chirp to stop him.
 His head swiveled, staring a hole in me as I stood out in wide open space.
 As my pins floated around on his vitals my inner voice was screaming, “Shoot!
 Shoot now!
 He’s going to run!”
-But I didn’t then; my body did exactly what it had done thousands of times, tension built, the release was a surprise when it went off and I watched the arrow hit exactly where I wanted it to.
+But I didn’t then; my body did exactly what it had done thousands of times, tension built, the release was a surprise when it went off.
+I watched the arrow hit exactly where I wanted it to.
 I watched the bull go down within a hundred yards.
 I don’t know if the outcome would have been the same had I rushed the shot.
-Hinge releases may not be for everybody, especially for hunting, but they are a good tool for learning a tension activated release and as a means of dealing with target panic.
-If you learn to shoot one and become very very comfortable with one, I personally feel that they are great for hunting and will help you make the best shot when it really counts.
+Hinge releases may not be suitable for everyone, especially when hunting, but they are a valuable tool for learning a tension-activated release and as a means of managing target panic.
+If you learn to shoot one and become very comfortable with one, I personally feel that they are great for hunting and will help you make the best shot when it really counts.

 Every archer is on a different spectrum when it comes to their experience and goals.
 Hopefully, everyone that reads this will find some value and direction that will help them take the next step in their progression and find a release that will help get them there.